gbmhunter/blog/content/programming/languages/c-plus-plus/cpp-on-embedded-systems/_index.md

 ## Overview

-The document "[Technical Performance on C++ Performance](http://www.open-std.org/jtc1/sc22/wg21/docs/TR18015.pdf)" is a good read if you are really interested in the advantages/disadvantages of using C++ on an embedded platform.

-[The Embedded C++ Homepage](http://www.caravan.net/ec2plus/) is sort of a hub for embedded C++ programming.
-They define a sub-set of the full C++ language for use on embedded devices such as microcontrollers.

-## Performance Concerns

 One fear about using C++ on an embedded system is a decrease in performance (in terms of memory and processing speed).
-As with most complex issues, the answer really is, "it depends".
+As with most complex issues, the answer really is -- "it depends".

-I believe you can carefully select a subset of the C++ language which provides most of the benefits of OO-based design, but does not incur any performance hits for the target system.
+**I believe you can carefully select a subset of the C++ language which provides most of the benefits of OO-based design, but does not incur any signifcant performance hits for the target system**.

+This page aims to cover many of C++'s features and weigh-in on their suitability in embedded systems.

 ## C++ Features That Should Be Used

+This is a list of all the C++ features that **you SHOULD USE in most embedded firmware**:

-* Classes (pretty much no overhead)
+* Classes
 * Templates (no overhead, can be thought of as a more powerful version of a macro).
-However, incorrect/careless use of template can cause a huge increase in code size.
+However, incorrect/careless use of templates can cause a huge increase in code size.
-* Function overloading
+* Function overloading and default parameters.
+No overhead.
-* Typesafe enums (i.e. enum class), typesafe typedefs
+* Typesafe enums (i.e. `enum class`), typesafe typedefs
 * Operator overloading (when done sensibly!)
-* References (they are just safer pointers!)
+* References (they are just safer pointers that can't be null!)
 * Namespaces (no overhead)
 * Inheritance
-* auto
+* `auto`

+### Classes

+If you've ever done a C-based embedded project and had multiple instances of an peripheral to control (e.g. a UART), you've probably realized it's inefficient and hard to main the code if you just copy all your `Uart_Write(char * bytes, ...)` and `Uart_Read()` functions and call them `Uart2_Write()`, `Uart2_Read()` e.t.c.
+You then probably thought, hey, I'll just have one copy of all the functions, but for all of them as the first parameter, pass in a Uart `struct` which contains all the configuration and state data for a particular UART.

+Now your functions are looking something like `Uart_Write(Uart& uart, char * bytes, ...)`.
+Well guess what, **this is the basic idea of a class in C++**, but in a more readable and maintainable way.
+So there is no reason not to use C++ classes in embedded firmware, and there is no performance penalty, at least when classes are used in this basic sense.

+### Typesafe Enums

+Enums in C can be dangerous.
+A user of a library function can pass any old integer value as a parameter into a function which takes an enum.
+The compiler will not complain, however at runtime the provided value could be completely out-of-range and cause unexpected bugs.

+C++ improves things with the concept of the `enum class`.
+This is a more strongly typed enum, and the compiler will error if you try and convert between this type and an integer without explicitly doing a cast.

 ## C++ Features That Could Be Used, But Only After Careful Consideration

 * Virtual Methods
 * RTTI
+* Exceptions
 * STL
 * Boost